Brian Boitano: World Champion

 Bezic choreographed two programs that featured clean lines and accentuated the skating abilities of the 5' 11" Boitano.
-The short program was based on Giacomo Meyerbeer's ballet Les Patineurs, in which Boitano plays a cocky young man showing off his tricks, using movements dating to the 19th century.
-In one famous moment, Boitano wipes ice shavings, also called snow, off his skate blade and tosses it over his shoulder after landing a triple Axel combination.
+The short program was based on Giacomo Meyerbeer's ballet Les Patineurs, in which he plays a cocky young man showing off his tricks, using movements dating to the 19th century.
+In one moment, he wipes ice shavings, also called snow, off his skate blade and tosses it over his shoulder after landing a triple Axel combination.
 The free skating program was based on the film score, Napoleon, detailing various phases of a soldier's life.

 Boitano debuted his new programs at 1987 Skate Canada, held in the Saddledome in Calgary, Alberta, Canada.
-This was the same venue in which he would compete against Brian Orser for the Olympic title three months later.
-Boitano's new programs were received with standing ovations by the audience.
-Although Orser won the competition, Boitano skated clean, landing seven triple jumps, including a footwork section into a jump.
-He did, however, pop his planned second triple Axel.
-Boitano, Leaver, and Bezic were so confident about the strength of Boitano's new programs that they omitted the quadruple toe loop, which if landed, could have put him a shoulder above Orser in technical merit.
+This was where he would compete against Brian Orser for the Olympic title three months later.
+His new programs were received with standing ovations by the audience.
+Although Orser won the competition, Boitano skated clean, landing seven triple jumps, including a footwork section into a jump, but popped his planned second triple Axel.
+The team was so confident about the strength of his new programs that they omitted the quadruple toe loop which, if landed, could have put him a shoulder above Orser in technical merit.

 The short program at the 1988 United States Figure Skating Championships proved to be a highlight.
 Boitano received marks of 6.0 from eight of the nine judges for presentation, the second mark.
 His free skate was flawed.
 Due to delays, he did not skate until after midnight.
-Still, Boitano won the competition, and went into the Olympics as the national champion (U.S.), as did Orser (representing Canada).
+Still, he won the competition, and went into the Olympics as the national champion (U.S.), as did Orser (representing Canada).